wezm/wezm.net/v2/content/posts/2024/linux-on-yoga-7x-snapdragon/index.md

 willing to put up with a few rough edges Ubuntu is quite usable.
 No doubt things will continue to improve.

-There's been working happen in other distros too.
-Relevant to my interests [Jami Kettunen has also being working on X1E support in Chimera Linux][JamiKettunen] and has that running on a HP OmniBook X. It's on my TODO list to try out Jami's work on my Yoga 7x.
+There's been work happening in other distros too.
+Relevant to my interests, [Jami Kettunen has been working on X1E support in Chimera Linux][JamiKettunen] and has that running on a HP OmniBook X. It's on my todo list to try out Jami's work on my Yoga 7x.

 {{ figure(image="posts/2024/linux-on-yoga-7x-snapdragon/chimera-kde-plasma-x1e.png",